Rafael Câmara: Karting (2011–2021)

 Câmara began karting in 2011, where he competed in the Pernambuco's State Championship.
 He would soon move into international competitions, after winning titles in all national and regional championships that he participated, garnering particular success in 2019 by finishing second in the Karting World Championship, driving in the OK Junior class for Forza Racing.
 Having finished fifth in the European Championship during his first year of senior karting, Câmara would close his karting career in 2021 by winning a number of series, such as the WSK Champions Cup and WSK Super Master Series, as well as taking vice-champion status in the European Championship.

 Formula 4 (2022)

 F4 UAE

 In 2022, Câmara made his single-seater debut, competing in the F4 UAE Championship with Prema Racing to prepare for his main campaigns in Europe.
 Having missed the opening round due to contracting COVID-19, Câmara scored his first podium at round two in Dubai, before achieving his first pair of car racing victories at the same venue the following weekend.
-The penultimate event of the campaign brought even more success, as the Brazilian won three of the four races, putting himself in title contention before the season finale.
+The penultimate event of the campaign brought even more success, as Câmara won three of the four races, putting himself in title contention before the season finale.
 Despite winning Race 1 at Yas Marina, a collision in the third race forced his retirement from the race and clinched the title for teammate Charlie Wurz.
 Câmara ended up second in the standings and first in the rookie championship with 6 wins.